5rahim/seanime/README.md

 - **Third-party media players**
   - Launch an episode from the web interface and Seanime will automatically update your progress on AniList (& MAL)
   - MPV, VLC, and MPC-HC are supported
+- **Manga**
+  - Manage your manga collection, read chapters and track your progress
+- **Online streaming**
+  - Stream episodes from online sources directly from the web interface, without any additional setup
 - **MyAnimeList integration**
   - Sync your anime lists between AniList and MyAnimeList (Experimental)
   - Automatically update your progress on MyAnimeList
-- **Online streaming**
-  - Stream episodes from online sources directly from the web interface, without any additional setup
 - **No data collection**